Hillary Clinton Receives Backlash For Cory Booker & Eric Holder 'Look Alike' Joke

 “What do you think of Corey Booker… what do you think about him saying ‘Kick them in the shins,’ essentially?”
 Swisher asked.

-“Well, that was Eric Holder,” Clinton replied: “Yeah, I know they all look alike.”
+“Well, that was Eric Holder,” Clinton replied.
+“Yeah, I know they all look alike.”

-Swisher’s question was in reference to former Attorney General of the United States Eric Holder’s comment about a “new Democratic Party,” divorced from political correctness.
+Swisher’s question was in reference to former Attorney General of the United States Eric Holder’s comment about a “new Democratic Party” divorced from political correctness.

-Contradicting former First Lady Michelle Obama’s famous “When they go low, we go high” slogan, Holder said: “When they go low, we kick ’em.”
+Contradicting former first lady Michelle Obama’s famous, “When they go low, we go high” slogan, Holder said, “When they go low, we kick ’em.”

 The former attorney general later backtracked, claiming that his comment should not have been interpreted as a call for violence.